madanyc/workfront-learn.en/help/administration-and-setup/organizational-setup/create-licenses-access-levels-and-job-roles.md

 ---
 # Create licenses, access levels, and job roles

-In this video, you will learn about [!DNL Adobe Workfront]:
+In this video, you will learn about:

 * Licenses
 * Access levels